-Today, the Phi Delta Theta chapter at WKU has 84 active members, and a 3.11 chapter GPA.
+Today, the Phi Delta Theta chapter at WKU has 100 active members, and a 3.11 chapter GPA.
 Our members are represented across campus in numerous other organizations that they are passionate about, such as Spirit Masters, Student United Way, HOLAS, and many others.
 Our group also is comprised of men from across the country who are studying 25 different topics here at WKU.
 While this is a social organization, our members also excel in the classroom and rank second in grades among the IFC fraternities in the latest semester grade report.
 Our chapter was also recently awarded the Clark Jackson award for raising the most money for Lou Gehrig’s disease and the ALS Association.
-Through the tireless effort of many active members and alumni, we raised a little over $17,000 to help victims of ALS, and to fund research for this terrible disease.
+Through the tireless effort of many active members and alumni, we raised a little over $17,000 during the 2015-2016 school year to help victims of ALS and fund research to combat this terrible disease.

 While numerous things about our local chapter have changed over the years, one thing has always remained the same: a tireless dedication to cultivating boys into men.
 Our chapter focuses on creating an environment that allows each member to become the greatest version of themselves.
 We will always hold true to our cardinal principles of friendship, sound learning, and moral rectitude, and through this mindset, we strive to make an impact on those around us, the communities we live in, and the world.